Square Root Of 2 Times 2

 Using 2√2 in Design

 In design applications, especially architecture and interior design, 2√2 can be used to create harmonious and aesthetically pleasing proportions.
-For example, when designing a room, the ratio of the height to the width or the length to the width might be based on √2 or 2√2 to achieve a visually balanced space.
+As an example, when designing a room, the ratio of the height to the width or the length to the width might be based on √2 or 2√2 to achieve a visually balanced space.
 This principle is rooted in the concept of the "golden ratio" and other mathematical proportions that have been used in design for centuries.

 Understanding Scale Factors